SeaPurple9592/SeaPurple9592/README.md

-# Hi, I’m Niko 👋
+# Niko ⚙️
- I’m currently expanding my knowlodge about the internet overall, learning ramdom things
+ Hi, i'm Niko and i’m currently expanding my knowlodge about the internet overall, learning and coding ramdom things